Brake fluid: Service and maintenance

-Glycol-ether (DOT 3, 4, and 5.1) brake fluids are hygroscopic (water absorbing), which means they absorb moisture from the atmosphere under normal humidity levels.
+Glycol-ether (DOT 3, 4, and 5.1) brake fluids are hygroscopic (moisture absorbing), which means they absorb moisture from the atmosphere under normal humidity levels.
 Non-hygroscopic fluids (e.g. silicone/DOT 5 and mineral oil based formulations), are hydrophobic, and can maintain an acceptable boiling point over the fluid's service life.
 Ideally, silicone fluid should be used only to fill non-ABS systems that have not been previously filled with glycol based fluid.
 Any system that has used glycol-based fluid (DOT 3/4/5.1) will contain moisture; glycol fluid disperses the moisture throughout the system and contains corrosion inhibitors.
 Silicone fluid does not allow moisture to enter the system, but does not disperse any that is already there, either.
 A system filled from dry with silicone fluid does not require the fluid to be changed at intervals, only when the system has been disturbed for a component repair or renewal.
 The United States armed forces have standardised on silicone brake fluid since the 1990s.
 Silicone fluid is used extensively in cold climates, particularly in Russia and Finland.

 Brake fluids with different DOT ratings can not always be mixed.
 DOT 5 should not be mixed with any of the others as mixing of glycol with silicone fluid may cause corrosion because of trapped moisture.
 DOT 2 should not be mixed with any of the others.
 DOT 3, DOT 4, and DOT 5.1 are all based on glycol esters and can be mixed, although it is preferable to completely replace existing fluids with fresh to obtain the specified performance.

 Brake fluid is toxic and can damage painted surfaces.